giuliacappelli/MedinaStochasticOptimalityTheory/README.md

 | like | 0.71

 #### Judgments file
-Provide headed, tab-separated judgment files having the following columns (handily, but not necessarily, in this order):
+In `input/judgments/`, provide headed, tab-separated judgment files having the following columns (handily, but not necessarily, in this order):

 * `verb`: verb names
 * `sentence`: sentence type based on experimental setting, may take the following values